cbaggers/cbaggers.github.com/_posts/2014-04-14-fps-counter-with-temporal-functions.md

         ((each (seconds 1)) (print count) (setf count 0))))

 It's simple but it makes me happy simply because it is written in term of time.

+p.s.
+Oh yeah, as you may have guessed from this, temporal functions work now!